 “You have failed, ya Faisal.
 You have failed in your duties.
 How ashamed I am of you!
 The king, have you any idea what he will say?
 How he will handle this failure?
 You will be cut out!
 You will be forgotten!
 Alhamdulliah, you will be lucky to be banished!”

-Adam bowed his head, squeezing his eyes shut.
+Adam bowed his head.
 He’d known they both risked so much, pursuing this, this white-hot connection, this fire in their souls.
-But, to risk his family, his Kingdom?
+But to risk his family, his Kingdom?

 “Speak, ya Faisal!
 Do you have nothing to say for yourself?”

 Faisal murmured something, but Adam couldn’t parse it out.